firstdraft/guides/ltab-domain-modeling-exercise.md

         - Using a prop: `-0.5`
         - Profanity: `-0.5`
         - Plagiarism: `-30.0` (final scores can never go under `0.0`, however).
- - There are five **rounds** of poems in each bout:
-    - The first four rounds are **solo** rounds.
-Each team sends up one poet to perform alone.
-        - The order of performances is determined by the draw order of the teams; the first round is ABCD, second round is BCDA, CDAB, DABC.
-    - The final round is the **group piece** round.
-Each team sends up 4 poets to perform together.
-        - The order of performances is determined by the outcome of the first four rounds — the lowest scoring team goes first, the highest scoring team goes last.
  - Ultimately, each team's final score from each of the five rounds is added up to get the team's overall score.
  - The team's **bout rank** is determined by their overall score; if two teams have the same overall score, then they get the same bout rank (and the next team has a bout rank that is two greater than theirs).
 Example:
     - Team A: overall score `135.2`, bout rank `1`